Arsenal outcast Saliba set to join Nice on loan | Goal.com

 The Gunners are hoping the 19-year-old can start playing regular football again at Nice, who have agreed to cover his wages in full for the next six months.

-He hasn't made a single appearance for the Gunners in the first half of the 2020-21 campaign, with the likes of Rob Holding, Gabriel, Pablo Mari and David Luiz also currently ahead of him in the squad pecking order.
+He has not made a single appearance for the Gunners in the first half of the 2020-21 campaign, with Rob Holding, Gabriel, Pablo Mari and David Luiz currently ahead of him in the squad.

 Should his transfer to Nice go through without a hitch, Saliba could be in line to make his debut for the club as early as Wednesday.